jaimealvarez/BlogApp/README.md

 **Home Page**

 The home page shows the approved posts, if any.
+Every post shows its content, approval date and author.
+Posts in the home page are shown in descending order of the approval date (most recently approved posts are shown first).

 **Users**